Shyam-Sundar-Bharathi/Shyam-Sundar-Bharathi/README.md

 - Hey there! 🙋‍♂️ I knew you'd drop by.
 This is Shyam Sundar Bharathi. 👨
-- I'm currently working on an app for students, yes, I mean, for you 🙏
+- I'm currently working on an application product for students. 🙏
-- I’m currently learning front-end back-end integration 🧑‍💻
 - I’m looking to collaborate on a mobile + web app.📲 Please reach out to me if interested.
 We need people. 😀
 - You wanna talk?
 Oh, brilliant.
-Here you go - shyamsundarbharathi@gmail.com
+Here you go.
+I'm open to any collaborations.
+Anything at all - shyamsundarbharathi@gmail.com

 <!---
 Shyam-Sundar-Bharathi/Shyam-Sundar-Bharathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.